Golf Tutorials

 Once you have speed and centered contact, you need to launch the ball on the right trajectory.
 For maximum driver distance, the tour-proven formula is high launch and low spin.

-A golf-ball that is launches too low with excessive spin will hot a 'ballooning'-type shot which seems go up high and plop from the sky with a little roll, robbing you get robbed of precious carry distance.
-Conversely, a low-skid-hook doesn't stay in the air long enough to travel.
+A golf ball that launches too low with excessive spin will hit a 'ballooning' shot which seems to go up high and plop from the sky with little roll, robbing you of precious carry distance.
+Conversely, a low-skid hook doesn't stay in the air long enough to travel.
 Hitting slightly up on the ball (a positive angle of attack) and delivering the clubface squarely will help launch the ball higher with less backspin, allowing it to fly on a much more powerful and penetrating arc.

 Your Practical Path to Gaining Real Distance